 For the Crust

-1. Cream together the softened butter and cream cheese using a stand mixer or hand mixer with the paddle attachment.
-Scrape down the sides and bottom of the bowl to make sure there are no butter or cream cheese bits.
-Cream for about 2-3 minutes until very smooth and creamy.
+1. Cream together the softened butter (113 grams/ ½ cup) and cream cheese (85 grams/ 3 ounces) using a stand mixer or in a large bowl with a hand mixer and paddle attachment.
+Scrape down the sides and bottom of the bowl to make sure everything is incorporated.
+Cream for 2-3 minutes until very smooth and creamy.

-2. Mix in the flour and salt just until combined.
+2. Mix in the flour (120 grams/ 1 cup) and salt (¼ teaspoon) just until combined.
 Do not overmix.
 Dough will be soft and sticky.

-3. Chill dough for about 25 minutes until firm enough to be rolled.
+3. Chill the bowl of dough in the refrigerator for about 25 minutes until firm enough to be rolled.
 Meanwhile, make the filling.

 For the Filling